Fall Protection Program in Construction

 - The name or other identity of the employee trained

 - The signature of the person who conducted the training or the signature of the employer

 Retraining Employees When Needed

 If a trained employee does not appear to have the understanding and skills required to work safely, they must be retrained as soon as possible.
 OSHA requires retraining whenever:

 - Changes in the workplace, work procedures or fall protection systems render previous training obsolete

-- Evidence that an employee's knowledge on use of fall protection systems or equipment is inadequate (such as a wearing a harness improperly) or an accident or near miss
+- Evidence that an employee's knowledge on use of fall protection systems or equipment is inadequate (such as a wearing a harness improperly or combining components that are not compatible), or an accident or near miss

 Home Office: 717 Mullberry St. | Des Moines, IA 50309 | 800-447-2295 | www.emcins.com